A Commentary on the Entire Psalm

 Other Books by Cor Bruins are available from STP.

-From 1955 to 1965 Cor Bruins served the Lord in a school in Upper Egypt, before moving to Lebanon.
+Cor Bruins (1930-2015) served the Lord in a school in Upper Egypt from 1955 to 1965, before moving to Lebanon.
 He worked in the various churches there until 1975, when he and his family were forced to leave due to the civil war.

-Cor has lived in England ever since, spending his time preparing and giving teaching ministry in Europe, the Middle East and the USA.
+Cor lived in England after that, spending his time preparing and giving teaching ministry in Europe, the Middle East and the USA.
 He now describes himself as a semi-retired Christian teacher.

 Cor has written several books over the past twenty-five years and has also written a variety of articles on Christian topics.
 He has also regularly broadcast Bible talks for the Truth For Today programme on London's Premier Radio.

-He has been married to Audrey for over fifty years, and they have eight children.
+He was married to Audrey for over fifty years, and they have eight children.